Welcome to the Class of 2030

 First-Year Experience

-Colby has numerous support systems for incoming first-year students, including access to advisors and a unique eight-day orientation experience.
+Colby has numerous support systems for incoming first-year students, including access to advisors and a unique six-day orientation experience.
 Read more about life at Colby and the first-year experience here.

 Residential Life